Ashburys railway station: History

-There is no actual place of this name near this station.
-It was named after the Ashbury Railway Carriage & Iron Company which built it for £175 in 1855.
+There is no place of this name near this station.
+It was named after the Ashbury Railway Carriage & Iron Company, which built it for £175 in 1855.
 This company flourished from 1841 until 1902 when it moved to Saltley in Birmingham, merging with the Metropolitan Amalgamated Railway Carriage & Wagon Company.
 Examples of its rolling stock survive to this day on preserved railways all over the world.

-It became part of the Manchester, Sheffield & Lincolnshire Railway during mergers in 1847.
-That line changed its name to the Great Central Railway in 1897.
-Joining the London, Midland & Scottish Railway during the Grouping of 1923, the station passed on to the London Midland Region of British Railways on nationalisation in 1948.
+It became part of the Manchester, Sheffield & Lincolnshire Railway following mergers in 1847, changing its name to the Great Central Railway in 1897.
+Joining the London and North Eastern Railway during the Grouping of 1923, the station passed on to the London Midland Region of British Railways on nationalisation in 1948.

 East of the station, towards Gorton and Belle Vue, there were two engine sheds.
-The larger was the GCR's Gorton loco shed (1879-1965) and the smaller, the Midland Railway's Belle Vue loco shed (1870-1956).
+The larger was the GCR's Gorton loco shed (1879-1965) and the smaller was the Midland Railway's Belle Vue loco shed (1870-1956).
 The Gorton shed had a ferro-concrete coaling tower.

-When Sectorisation was introduced in the 1980s, the station was served by Regional Railways under arrangement with the Greater Manchester PTE until the privatisation of British Rail.
+When sectorisation was introduced in the 1980s, the station was served by Regional Railways under arrangement with the Greater Manchester PTE until the privatisation of British Rail.
 The main station buildings, subway and a third platform face survived until the end of the 1980s, but all have since been removed.

 Electrification and signalling

-The line was electrified at 25 kV AC on 10 December 1984, replacing the 1500 V DC electrification inaugurated on 14 June 1954 by British Railways as part of the Manchester-Sheffield-Wath scheme via the Woodhead Tunnel.
+The line was electrified at 25 kV AC on 10 December 1984; it replaced the 1500 V DC electrification, which was inaugurated on 14 June 1954 by British Railways as part of the Manchester-Sheffield-Wath scheme via the Woodhead Tunnel.
 There was also a signal box here, which controlled the junctions and various sidings.
 The signal box, opened in 1906 by the Great Central Railway, closed in 2011, when control was transferred to the Manchester East signalling control centre.
 The new WCML North Rail Operating Centre is located a short distance east of the station, next to the line to Guide Bridge.
 This opened in 2014 (one of 11 such centres either built or being planned in the UK) and will eventually control signalling across most of the routes across the North West England, including the northern end of the West Coast Main Line and the entire Manchester area network.